radishland/radish/README.md

 console.log(a) // 2
 ```

 - Handler Registries have a `this.effect(() => void)` method to create an effect which is automatically cleaned up when the element is disconnected.
-For advanced use cases an unowned effect can be created directly with the `effect` helper an accepts an abortion signal
+For advanced use cases an unowned effect can be created directly with the `effect` helper and accepts an `AbortSignal`

 ## Directives